cgfulton/katacoda-openshift/openshift-overview/step1.md

 ## Logging in to the Cluster

-To start you need to login/
+To start you need to login.

 To login to the OpenShift cluster from the _Terminal_ run: